acetousk/prestashop/docs/guide/composables/useBootstrap.md

 ## API

 - `load()`
-This method loads bootstrap calls PrestaShop `lightbootstrap` API and loads the properties, like `menuItems`.
+This method loads bootstrap calls Moqui `lightbootstrap` API and loads the properties, like `menuItems`.

 - `menuItems`
 This property contains array of category items.